JackHemmert3113/cognitive-framework/packages/dual-mode/README.md

-# @forge/dual-mode
+# @cognitive/ai-core/adapters

 A flexible library that enables tools to seamlessly operate in both **IDE mode** (for human-in-the-loop, context-driven workflows) and **API mode** (for automated, programmatic interaction with AI).
-Designed as a core part of the [Forge Framework](https://github.com/JackHemmert3113/forge-framework), `@forge/dual-mode` makes it easy to build developer tools and applications that work for both professional coders and pure AI automation.
+Designed as a core part of the [Cognitive Framework](https://github.com/JackHemmert3113/cognitive-framework), `@cognitive/ai-core/adapters` makes it easy to build developer tools and applications that work for both professional coders and pure AI automation.

 ---